-Music, Movement and Literacy provides Trenton’s pre-K children with a joyful and interesting first music education experience.
-The program weaves music, movement and reading basics into the fabric of the preschool day, trains preschool teachers in creating a musical classroom, and engages children’s families in their learning.
+Music, Movement, and Literacy provide Trenton’s pre-K children with a joyful and interesting first music education experience.
+The program weaves music, movement, and reading basics into the fabric of the preschool day, trains preschool teachers in creating a musical classroom, and engages children’s families in their learning.

 Our summer program provides activities for children ages 3-6.
 The summer curriculum is more relaxed but maintains a focus on academics to ensure that children don’t lose all of the skills and knowledge obtained throughout the school year.
 Some examples of summer trips include bowling, Fun Plex, and Pump it Up.

 Hours of Operation 7:30 am – 5:30 pm